chinapedia/wikipedia.abstract.en/Page/Geography_of_Bosnia_and_Herzegovina.md

 -   The River Bosna is the longest river in Bosnia and is fully contained within the country as it stretches from its source near Sarajevo to the river Sava in the north.
 It gave its name to the country.
 -   The Drina flows through the eastern part of Bosnia, at many places in the border between Bosnia and Serbia.
 The Drina flows through the cities of Foča, Goražde Višegrad and Zvornik.
 -   The Neretva river is a large river in Central and Southern Bosnia, flowing from Jablanica south to the Adriatic Sea.
 The river is famous as it flows through the famous city of Mostar.
--   Affected_People_by_Floods_2005_2015_Europe.pngThe Sava river is the largest river in Bosnia and Herzegovina but not the largest river that is flowing through Bosnia and Herzegovina.
+-   The Sava river is the largest river in Bosnia and Herzegovina but not the largest river that is flowing through Bosnia and Herzegovina.
 The Sava river flows through Serbia, Bosnia and Herzegovina and Croatia.
 Sava is used as a natural border between Bosnia and Herzegovina and Croatia and towns like Brčko, Bosanski Šamac, Bosanska Gradiška lies on the river.

 Phytogeography